4 minute read

 Benefit #2: Security

-Going by recent cyber-attacks, it’s easy to see that moving data is a primary security concern.
+With recent cyber attacks, it’s easy to see that moving data is a primary security concern.

 A well-designed data ingestion architecture helps to protect your data from threats while ensuring compliance with regulations such as HIPAA and GDPR.